St. Joseph’s Awards $250K in Community Grants

 STOCKTON, February 12, 2019 - St. Joseph's Medical Center has awarded over $250,000 in grant funding to five local community benefit organizations that provide critical health and human services to residents in San Joaquin County.

 "Caring for our community, especially those most in need, is truly at the heart of our mission at St. Joseph's" said Sister Abby Newton, OP, Vice President of Mission Integration and Spiritual Care.
 "We are proud to be collaborating with these outstanding organizations to improve the health and well-being of our community."

 The Community Grants Program was established in 1990 to provide funding to community-based organizations that provide services to individuals in need.
-Since its inception, the program has distributed nearly $3.2 million in grant funding to deserving nonprofit community benefit organizations with an interest in building healthier communities by improving health and living conditions.
+Since its inception, the program has distributed over $3.4 million in grant funding to deserving nonprofit community benefit organizations with an interest in building healthier communities by improving health and living conditions.
 St. Joseph Medical Center annually sets aside revenues from operations to fund the community grant awards.

 # # #

 About St. Joseph's Medical Center